ISO 9001:2015 Certification Process: Expert Insights

 Set Up the Audit Program

-You'll also appoint one or more auditors.
-Small businesses typically have the ISO 9001 point person, quality manager, or a safety inspector perform internal audits.
-Larger companies often appoint an audit team.
-Usually, the auditor role is an additional responsibility to regular job duties.
+When it comes to selecting auditors, small businesses often rely on their ISO 9001 point person, quality manager, or even a safety inspector to perform internal audits.
+In contrast, larger companies may form an audit team to distribute the workload.
+In most cases, being an auditor is an additional responsibility to their regular job duties.

 Provide Auditor Training